getsentry/sentry-docs/src/collections/_documentation/sdks/javascript/errors/context.md

 title: Event Context
 excerpt: ""
 ---

+{%- capture errors_release_name -%}

+For JavaScript developers, a release is also used for applying source maps to minified JavaScript to view original, untransformed source code.

+{%- endcapture -%}

 {%- capture __errors_set_level -%}

 To set the level out of scope, you can call `captureMessage()` per event: